Ornithoprion: Classification

 Though sometimes referred to as a shark, Ornithoprion is only a distant relative of living sharks (Selachii).
 When first described, the genus was classified in the family Edestidae, which itself was traditionally considered a member of the order (sometimes class) Bradyodonti or the equivalent subclass Holocephali.
-In his description of O. hertwigi, however, Zangerl suggested that it and other edestids were more likely elasmobranchs.
-In the 1971 edition of Paleozoic Fishes, researcher R. S. Miles considered the genus to be of uncertain position within Chondrichthyes, and tentatively placed it within Holocephali.
-He suggested that Ornithoprion's similarities with edestids may be the result of convergent evolution (meaning they developed independently) because of differences in the anatomy of the gills, the tooth histology, and the palatoquadrates.
-Svend Erik Bendix-Almgreen similarly expressed belief that the features used to unite the edestids may be convergent, and that the family was likely polyphyletic (not a natural group).
-His conclusions were supported primarily by the apparent presence or absence of enameloid or vitrodentin between different edestid taxa, and differences in the features of their skulls.
+In his description of the genus, however, Zangerl classified it and other edestids as elasmobranchs.
+In the 1971 edition of Paleozoic Fishes, Roger S. Miles considered the genus to be of uncertain position within Chondrichthyes, and only tentatively placed it within Holocephali.
+He suggested that Ornithoprions similarities with edestids may be the result of convergent evolution (meaning they developed independently) because of differences in the anatomy of the gills, the tooth histology, and the palatoquadrates.
+In several works Bendix-Almgreen similarly expressed belief that the features used to unite the edestids may be convergent, and that the family was likely polyphyletic (not a natural group).
+His conclusions were supported primarily by the apparent presence or absence of enameloid between different edestid taxa, and differences in the features of their skulls.
 He considered Ornithoprion to be possibly related only to several genera traditionally classified as edestids from the Late Permian of Greenland, although only very distantly.
-In two 1968 publications, both Bendix-Almgreen and paleontologist Colin Patterson also considered the features of Ornithoprion inconsistent with classification as a holocephalan.
+In two 1968 works, both Bendix-Almgreen and paleontologist Colin Patterson considered the features of Ornithoprion inconsistent with a member of Holocephali.
+In contrast, paleontologist Richard Lund asserted in a 1977 paper that edestids (including Ornithoprion) were indeed primitive relatives of holocephalans, and were part of a larger group he termed Paraselachii.

-In a 1981 publication, Zangerl considered O. hertwigi a member of the new family Caseodontidae, as part of the larger superfamily Caseodontoidea and the newly established order Eugeneodontiformes (then Eugeneodontida), in light of the numerous new taxa and characteristics that had been observed since Ornithoprion's original description.
-Ornithoprion's classification within the Caseodontidae is based on the bulbous, rounded nature of its tooth crowns and the reduction of its palatoquadrates, features which are also found in genera such as Caseodus and Erikodus.
-In this publication he again classified the eugeneodonts as members of Elasmobranchii rather than the traditionally assumed Holocephali or Bradyodonti.
-While Zangerl's classification of eugeneodonts as elasmobranchs has been refuted by later publications, his erected suborders and families within the group remain in use.
-Eugeneodontiformes is regarded as a monophyletic group in the subclass Holocephali (sometimes defined as the more broadly-encompassing Euchondrocephali), (Note: A 2009 phylogenetic analysis by Richard Lund and Eileen Grogan recovered Ornithoprion as an early-diverging elasmobranch, but the authors attribute this result to the limited data available for the taxon) and discrepancies in tooth histology previously used to argue against their close relation has been alternatively explained by different members' rates of tooth replacement or wear.
-The only extant members of Holocephali are three families in the order Chimaeriformes, which together are commonly called the chimaeras.
-Despite the group's relation, the chimaeras are highly specialized deep-water fish that do not closely resemble the eugeneodonts, which instead developed a lifestyle and appearance much closer to sharks.
+In a 1981 book, Zangerl considered Ornithoprion a member of the new family Caseodontidae, as part of the larger superfamily Caseodontoidea and the newly established order Eugeneodontiformes, (Note: Originally spelled Eugeneodontida, and equivalent to the family Edestidae as used in earlier works) in light of the new taxa and characteristics that had been observed since the genus' description.
+Ornithoprions classification within the Caseodontidae is based on the bulbous, rounded nature of its tooth crowns and the reduction of its palatoquadrates, features which are also found in genera such as Caseodus and Erikodus.
+In this book, Zangerl again classified the eugeneodonts as members of Elasmobranchii, rather than Holocephali or Bradyodonti.
+The order and family-level classification established by Zangerl remain in use, although his suggestion that eugeneodonts are elasmobranchs has been refuted by subsequent papers, which find Eugeneodontiformes to be a monophyletic (natural) group in the subclass Holocephali.
+(Note: A 2009 phylogenetic analysis by Richard Lund and Eileen Grogan recovered Ornithoprion as an early-diverging elasmobranch, but the authors attribute this result to the limited data available for the taxon) The only living members of Holocephali are three families in the order Chimaeriformes, which together are commonly called the chimaeras.
+Despite the group's relation, the chimaeras are highly specialized fish that do not closely resemble the eugeneodonts, which instead developed a lifestyle and appearance much closer to sharks.